 BLESSED WITH A LANDSCAPE of glassy canals, winding rivers, lakes, forests and bogland, Ireland's Hidden Heartlands is a dream destination for outdoor enthusiasts.
 Here you can escape into a world of calm and connect with nature in a part of the island that feels unexplored.
 Discover amazing nature trails filled with history at Lough Boora Discovery Park, County Offaly; paddleboard along County Leitrim's canals; or cycle the off-road Old Rail Trail in County Westmeath.

 With such an abundance of natural beauty, it's no wonder the Hidden Heartlands have become a top destination for leisure and wellness - but you'll also find a wealth of history and culture here.
-Peel back the centuries at the prehistoric Corlea Trackway in County Longford; explore the lakeside Parke's Castle in County Leitrim; or cozy up in the wonderful Sean's Bar, Athlone, established way back in 900AD!
+Peel back the centuries at the prehistoric Corlea Trackway in County Longford; explore the 6th century monastic site of Clonmacnoise, on the banks of the River Shannon; or cosy up in Sean's Bar, Athlone, established way back in 900AD!